 Launched in 2005, Joomla is designed to be the middle ground in the CMS marketplace, combining the power and flexibility of Drupal with the user-friendliness of WordPress.
-Joomla comes with more out-of-the-box features than WordPress so site owners can spend less time searching for and installing add-ons to create dynamic web projects.
 However, installing any extensions will prove challenging for non-technical users since they need to be installed via the backend.
-That is why Joomla is recommended for users with some experience in web development.
-For those without, WordPress provides a simple alternative for building a custom site.
+For those without experience in web development, WordPress provides a simple alternative for building a custom site.

 Joomla vs. Drupal

 Drupal assumes users have a familiar understanding of HTML, CSS, and PHP, and, consequently, is more powerful than Joomla.
-It.
-Drupal is often the go-to for large corporations and government agencies with a dedicated team of developers who need a highly secure platform that can handle significant quantities of data and heavy traffic.
+Drupal is often the go-to for large corporations and government agencies with a dedicated team of developers.
 Other types of businesses and users with less coding knowledge turn to Joomla.
 Joomla’s built-in multilingual support and advanced user and content management options make it ideal for membership, community, and social networking sites.